pdamoc/elmChallenges/README.md

 ## Challnge No. 4

 Write a program that asks the user for a Github username (from textfield) and displays this user's name, avatar and programming languages she/he uses.
+Fetch the information only after the user stops typing for one second.